enthdeesfrnlruhijakozh

 Staff will activate your SIM and register your passport in minutes.
 Most counters operate 24/7.

-Ideal for short-term visitors who want immediate internet access.
+Ideal for short-term visitors who want immediate internet access near arrival points.
+Check out Suvarnabhumi Airport’s history if you’re flying into Bangkok.

 2. At 7-Eleven or Mini Marts

 You can buy prepaid SIM cards from 7-Eleven, Family Mart, or Lotus’s Go Fresh.
-However, passport registration is required before you can activate it.
+Passport registration is required before you can activate it.
+In 2026, major retailers make the process even more streamlined.

 3. At Official Mobile Stores